-Criteria Comment • For Categories 1 and 2, public or limited notification is unlikely to occur.
+Criteria Comment • For applications under clauses 25 and 28 of the proposed NESMA, public or limited notification is unlikely to occur.
 For the more significant change of species however (Categories 3 and 4) discretion is left to councils as to whether to publicly or limited notify applications, which may result in variation throughout the country There may be some variation in the way each council interprets and applies a particular matter of discretion Efficiency • Providing for change of species at the time of replacement consenting is not particularly efficient as it ties the change of species to the normal resource consent cycle.
-The RMA however does not provide another mechanism for initiating a change of species mid-consent, as a variation to a consent is treated as a discretionary activity under the RMA Environmental limits Providing for change of species subject to matters of discretion will ensure marine farming continues to occur within environmental limits
+The RMA however does not provide another mechanism for initiating a change of species mid-consent, as a variation to a consent is treated as a discretionary activity under the RMA Environmental limits • Providing for change of species subject to matters of discretion will ensure marine farming continues to occur within environmental limits

-A general desire has been expressed by the marine farming industry for some time to be able to innovate quickly and easily on farm, in order to respond to emerging markets and opportunities.
-It is considered that there is sufficient information available to understand the current restrictions on innovation as a result of the consenting framework, and the likely effects as a result of the NES-MA approach.
+It is considered that there is sufficient information available to understand the current restrictions on innovation as a result of the consenting framework, and the likely effects as a result of the proposed NESMA approach.